team of 2

 Simple but strong graphical techniques were used to effectively express the darkest and most hopeless time of Korean history.

-Images from the original story are reinterpreted as the Japanese colonisation.
+Images from the original story are reinterpreted as the Japanese colonisation

-The two main characters of the story, i.e. the boy and the girl, were designed based on facts from numerous sources of information on the Korean society under Japanese rule.
+The two main characters of the story, i.e. the boy and the girl, were designed based on facts from numerous sources of information on Korean society under Japanese rule.

-The backgrounds of the story were designed based upon facts from numerous sources about Korea under Japanese occupation.
+The backgrounds of the story were designed based on facts from numerous sources about Korea under Japanese occupation.
 The Japanese Government-General of Korea arises with a deep and wide shadow in order to show the invasion of Japan.